willowtreeapps/spruce-ios/README.md

 Experiment which ones work for you!
 If you think of anymore feel free to add them to the library yourself!

+# Example App
+Use the [example app](https://github.com/willowtreeapps/spruce-ios/tree/master/Example) to find the right `SortFunction`.
+In the app you will be able to see how each `SortFunction` is implemented.
+As you swap among `SortFunction` types, the code will be displayed on the phone and printed to the Xcode console so that you can start adding Spruce to your own app right away!

+Also included in the sample app are the implementations for the two extensibility tests shown above that demonstrate how to use Spruce with a `UITableView` or `UICollectionView`.

 # Contributing to Spruce
 Contributions are more than welcome!
 Please see the [Contributing Guidelines](https://github.com/willowtreeapps/spruce-ios/blob/master/Contributing.md) and be mindful of our [Code of Conduct](https://github.com/willowtreeapps/spruce-ios/blob/master/code-of-conduct.md).